 Was split into six unitary authorities under the provisions of the Local Government Act 1992.
 Rather than abolition, its powers were passed to the unitary authorities of West Berkshire, Windsor and Maidenhead, Wokingham, Bracknell Forest, Reading and Slough.

 The minutes of the Parish Council of DEC71 stated “It is, therefore, vital for us that we should be in a new District which understands and is sympathetic to small rural communities.
 Hence our opposition to Slough, and, if we cannot stay in Eton Rural District, our preference [is] for a new Windsor District.”

-At that time it was strongly felt that South Bucks represented small rural communities such as Dorney very well.
+At that time it was strongly felt that Buckinghamshire represented small rural communities such as Dorney very well.

-However it is also clear that the new Windsor District (whatever that meant at the time) would also be acceptable.
+However it is also clear that the new Windsor District (whatever that meant at the time) would also have been acceptable.

 In December 1971 it wasn’t possible for the Parish Council to know what the Windsor District, as a non-metropolitan district of Berkshire, would actually turn out to be.

 Eventually it became a significantly larger and more powerful body than originally expected – with a number of rural communities included together with Maidenhead.